gab-language/site/content/docs/recursion/_index.md

 >
 > -- ChatGPT

 In this context, cgab is able to optimize the calls to a special `MATCH_TAIL_SEND` op code.
+This op-code specializes the send as a pseudo-jumptable, allowing deep recursion and fast dispatch.

 #### A note on traditional recursion
 In functional languages which rely on recursion (such as Elixir, for example) it is